adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 ### Step 7: Enable Payment Method Logic
 1. Open your `app.config.yaml` file
 2. Locate and uncomment the payment-method block
-3. Deploy the runtime actions:
+3. Deploy the changes:
 ```bash
 aio app deploy
 ```
-4. Verify that two new runtime actions are created:
+4. Verify that the create-session action and the validate-payment webhook are created:
    - `actions/payment-method/create-session.js`
    - `actions/payment-method/validate-payment.js`
 5. Note down the new URLs generated after deployment